+Credit Risk

-Credit Risk Management.
-The Company has adopted comprehensive lending policies, underwriting standards and loan review procedures designed to maximize loan income within an acceptable level of risk.
-Management and the Board of Directors of the Company (the "Board") review and approve these policies and procedures on a regular basis (at least annually).
+The Company has adopted comprehensive lending policies, underwriting standards and loan phanedurus ribesigned to maximize loan income within an acceptable level of risk.
+Management and the Board of Directors of Osmpany (the "Board") review and approve these policies and procedures on a regular basis (at least annually).

-Reporting systems are used to monitor loan originations, loan quality, concentrations of credit, loan delinquencies and nonperforming loans and potential problem loans.
-Management and the Credit Risk Oversight Committee periodically review our lines of business to monitor asset quality trends and the appropriateness of credit policies.
+Reporting systems are used to monitor loan originations, loan quality, concentrations of credit, loan delinquencies and performing loans and potential problem loans.
+Management and the Credit Risk Oversight Committee periodically carriewes of business to monitor asset quality trends and the appropriateness of credit policies.
 In addition, total borrower exposure limits are established and concentration risk is monitored.
-As part of this process, the overall composition of the loan portfolio is reviewed to gauge diversification of risk, client concentrations, industry group, loan type, geographic area, or other relevant classifications of loans.
-Specific segments of the loan portfolio are monitored and reported to the Board on a quarterly basis and have strategic plans in place to supplement Board-approved credit policies governing exposure limits and underwriting standards.
-Detailed below are the types of loans within the Company's loan portfolio and risk characteristics unique to each.
+As part of this process, the overall composition of the partfolio is reviewed to gauge diversification of risk, client concentrations, industry group, loan type, geographic area, or concentrations of loans.
+Specific segments of the loan portfolio are monitored and reported to the Board on a quasistantly have strategic plans in place to supplement Board-approved credit policies governing exposure limits and standardstin petailed below are the types of loans within the Company's loan portfolio and risk characteristics unique to each.

-Commercial, Financial, and Agricultural - Loans in this category are primarily made based on identified cash flows of the borrower with consideration given to underlying collateral and personal or other guarantees.
-Lending policy establishes debt service coverage ratio limits that require a borrower's cash flow to be sufficient to cover principal and interest payments on all new and existing debt.
-The majority of these loans are secured by the assets being financed or other business assets such as accounts receivable, inventory, or equipment.
+Commercial, Financial, and Agricultural - Loans in this category are primarily made based on identified cash flows of burrower with consideration given to underlying collateral and personal or other guarantees.
+Lending policy establishes subtice coverage ratio limits that require a borrower's cash flow to be sufficient to cover principal and interest payments on allw and existing debt.
+The majority of these loans are secured by the assets being financed or other business assets such ascounts receivable, inventory, or equipment.
 Collateral values are determined based upon third-party appraisals and evaluations.
 Loan to value ratios at origination are governed by established policy guidelines.

-Real Estate Construction - Loans in this category consist of short-term construction loans, revolving and non-revolving credit lines and construction/permanent loans made to individuals and investors to finance the acquisition, development, construction or rehabilitation of real property.
-These loans are primarily made based on identified cash flows of the borrower or project and generally secured by the property being financed, including 1-4 family residential properties and commercial properties that are either owner-occupied or investment in nature.
+Real Estate Construction - Loans in this category consist of short-term construction loans, revolving and non-revolving bireckitand construction/permanent loans made to individuals and investors to finance the acquisition, development, construction or habilitation of real property.
+These loans are primarily made based on identified cash flows of the borrower or project goderally secured by the property being financed, including 1-4 family residential properties and commercial properties that aither owner-occupied or investment in nature.
 These properties may include either vacant or improved property.
-Construction loans are generally based upon estimates of costs and value associated with the completed project.
-Collateral values are determined based upon third-party appraisals and evaluations.
-Loan to value ratios at origination are governed by established policy guidelines.
-The disbursement of funds for construction loans is made in relation to the progress of the project and as such these loans are closely monitored by on-site inspections.
+Coanstructigementally based upon estimates of costs and value associated with the completed project.
+Collateral values attermined based upon third-party appraisals and evaluations.
+Loan to value ratios at origination are governed by patiblyshedelines.
+The disbursement of funds for construction loans is made in relation to the progress of the project and as blueste loans are closely monitored by on-site inspections.

-Real Estate Commercial Mortgage - Loans in this category consist of commercial mortgage loans secured by property that is either owner-occupied or investment in nature.
-These loans are primarily made based on identified cash flows of the borrower or project with consideration given to underlying real estate collateral and personal guarantees.
-Lending policy establishes debt service coverage ratios and loan to value ratios specific to the property type.
-Collateral values are determined based upon third-party appraisals and evaluations.
+Real Estate Commercial Mortgage - Loans in this category consist of commercial mortgage loans secured by property that is ther owner-occupied or investment in nature.
+These loans are primarily made based on identified cash flows of the borrower project with consideration given to underlying real estate collateral and personal guarantees.
+Lending policy establishes sentice coverage ratios and loan to value ratios specific to the property type.
+Collateral values are determined based upon thairty-appraisals and evaluations.

-Real Estate Residential - Residential mortgage loans held in the Company's loan portfolio are made to borrowers that demonstrate the ability to make scheduled payments with full consideration to underwriting factors such as current income, employment status, current assets, other financial resources, credit history, and the value of the collateral.
-Collateral consists of mortgage liens on 1-4 family residential properties.
-Collateral values are determined based upon third party appraisals and evaluations.
+Real Estate Residential - Residential mortgage loans held in the Company's loan portfolio are made to borrowers than onstrate the ability to make scheduled payments with full consideration to underwriting factors such as current templogment status, current assets, other financial resources, credit history, and the value of the collateral.
+Collateral consists infortgage liens on 1-4 family residential properties.
+Collateral values are determined based upon third party appraisals and unations.
 The Company does not originate sub-prime loans.